krisk/krisk.github.com/projects/aq.md

   - /css/examples/fuse.css
 ---

-## What is it?
+### QUnit test automation

+AQ allows you to automate your [QUnit](http://docs.jquery.com/QUnit) tests, leveraging Node.js.

 *(Note: this is still a work in progress.
 Nonetheless, the base functioality is there, and works)*

-AQ allows you to automate your [QUnit](http://docs.jquery.com/QUnit) tests, leveraging Node.js.

-To get started, create a Node.js server.

 ## Install